Salary Sheet is a ready-to-use template in Excel, Google Sheets, OpenOffice Calc, and Apple Numbers that helps you easily calculate the salary.

 How much percentage of Basic Salary is Dearness Allowance(DA)?

-Dearness Allowance is usually 5% to 10% of Basic Salary.
+Dearness Allowance is usually 5% to 10% of the Basic Salary.

 PF is calculated on Basic Salary.